zeevenn/tsdown/docs/recipes/react-support.md

 }
 ```

-And import it in your entry file:
+And export it in your entry file:

 ```ts [index.ts]
 export { MyButton } from './MyButton'